jwortmann/quick-view/README.md

 ## Usage and Features

 Hover over an image link or CSS color in a supported syntax to show a preview popup.
+Previews for CSS gradients are currently not supported.
 Image previews are possible for the following file formats:

 * PNG